 Within each person there lies the possibility of positive creative expression.
 I create the environment and give folks access to the tools they need to explore their creative path. –Andy

 Andy has developed a variety of other kinds of educational workshops through the years, as well.
-His Acoustic Kids workshop has been a much-loved feature at Winfield since 1990 and at MerleFest since 2001.
+His Acoustic Kids workshop has been a much-loved feature at Winfield since 1990, at MerleFest since 2001, and at Guitar Town since 2016.
 This educational program provides youngsters with performance opportunities and instructional workshops.
 The workshops cover various aspects of music and professional musicianship, informing youngsters and their families about the realities of life as a professional musician, and focusing on topics such as performance skills and lifestyle.
 Another of Andy’s most-requested workshops is the Roots of Bluegrass.
 This narrated audio journey of recorded music takes the listener from the earliest commercial recordings of country music right through the development and birth of classic bluegrass, as defined by Bill Monroe, “the Father of Blue Grass Music”, and his quintessential Blue Grass Boys band of 1946.

 Although he enjoys teaching students of all levels, Andy particularly loves working with beginning and intermediate-level players who are passionate about learning their instrument.
 He loves giving them a solid framework that will free them to keep learning and advancing even when they are not actively taking lessons, and he loves watching them “get it” as they progress.Related News: